NatLee/EHentai-Crawler/README.md

 Selenium operate the browser with [Chromedriver](https://chromedriver.chromium.org/) and ours version in `.\chromedriver` is **75.0.3770.140**.

+**Note: In the linux-based OS, you need to use `chmod` to ensure the driver can execute with higher permission.**

 ## Start

 First, you must set some settings in the file,`setting.ini`.